maim-lain/schooloflust/walkthrough.md

 --->

 **A quick note about the walkthrough:**
 There's been two updates since I started this so I have to look through those and change some things for the full walkthrough on this page.
-I wouldn't follow this page exactly because I'm going to change things this weekend so it's best to wait till then if you want to start a new game and follow this guide exactly.
+I'm going to change things this weekend so it's best to wait till then if you want to start a new game and follow this guide exactly.
 I'll remove this note when I've updated it.
 You can still use this page as a reference though and the other pages in this walkthrough are accurate, just not fully complete since I've only written up to the first week of the game.

 <br>
 <br>